abhiramiramadas/final-project/README.md

 ## 📄 License

-Built for educational purposes as a final year project — Amrita Vishwa Vidyapeetham, Chennai.
+Built for educational purposes as a final year project — LBS Institute of technology trivandrun.